 Yes, you’ll want to spray the doorknobs, faucet handles, and the toilet handle.

 However, don’t forget about pantry handles, tops of chairs, closet handles, refrigerator handles, dresser handles, etc.

 I know this may seem like a lot of work, but I hate being sick so it’s definitely well worth it.

 AND if you want to take it one step further, change their bedding daily.

 Think about it, at night they’re coughing and sneezing in bed and all the germs are just floating around in the covers.

 Conclusion: You can get through cold and flu season

-With essential cold and flu supplies such as eTherm and a bit of creativity, you can get through cold and flu season.
+With these essential cold and flu items, you can survive cold and flu season.